mytestbed/omf_sfa/README.md

     INFO:cred-verifier:Combined dir of 1 trusted certs ~/.gcf/trusted_roots into file ~/.gcf/trusted_roots/CATedCACerts.pem for Python SSL support
     INFO:gcf-ch:GENI CH Listening on port 8000...

 Then run the AM acceptance tests.
-Follow the instructions in Readme files to make sure you have set up 'omni' correctly and then run the tests 'python am_api_accept.py -a https://0.0.0.0:8001/RPC2'.
-Don't forger to set your enviroment variable "export PYTHONPATH=$PYTHONPATH:$GCF/src" before running the acceptance tests.
-Use the "requests" found under '$OMF_HOME/omf_sfa/test/sfa_requests/':
+Follow the instructions in gcf's Readme files to make sure you have set up 'omni' correctly and then run the tests.
+Don't forger to set your enviroment variable before running the acceptance tests.
+You should also copy the "requests" found under "$OMF_HOME/omf_sfa/test/sfa_requests/"

+    export PYTHONPATH=$PYTHONPATH:$GCF/src

-    python am_api_accept.py -a am-undertest
+    python am_api_accept.py -a https://0.0.0.0:8001/RPC2
     .............
     ----------------------------------------------------------------------
     Ran 13 tests in 959.389s